ScilifelabDataCentre/RDM-guidelines/content/rdm-support/_index.md

   <p class="card-text">NBIS offers <a style="color:black" href="https://nbis.se/training">training and workshops</a> on research data management and reproducibility as well as bioinformatics.
   <br><br></p>
   <h3><b>Want expert advice or hands-on support?</b></h3><br>
   <p class="card-text">We offer consultations and support on all aspects of data management to researchers and research infrastructures in Swedish life science research.
-Contact our team via email, <a href = "mailto:data-management@scilifelab.se">data-management@scilifelab.se</a>, or the contact form below for expert advise on setting up DMPs, sharing data, choosing repositories etc.
+Contact our team via email, <a href = "mailto:data-management@scilifelab.se">data-management@scilifelab.se</a>, or the contact form for expert advise on setting up DMPs, sharing data, choosing repositories etc.
   <br><br></p>
   <h3><b>Wish to publish data in a repository?</b></h3><br>
   <p class="card-text">We can guide you in finding suitable domain-specific repositories for publishing
   your data.
 SciLifeLab Data Centre also maintains the <a style="color:black" href="https://figshare.scilifelab.se">SciLifeLab Data Repository</a>, data that can not be deposited in a domain specific repository can be published here.
 It is also possible to publish metadata for data you cannot share openly.</p>
 </div>

-&nbsp;&nbsp;
-## Contact us
-You can fill in the below form to get in touch with us.
-If you prefer though, you can instead email us at [data-management@scilifelab.se](mailto:data-management@scilifelab.se).

-### Contact form